Prices

 Price indices provide information on price changes and can be used to monitor the development of the Estonian economy.
 Most of the indices are calculated on the basis of an internationally recognised methodology, which makes it possible to compare developments with other countries.
 Price indices are widely used in various contracts to adjust fees.
 The consumer price index is also used to adjust pensions and wages.

-The producer price index of industrial output, which expresses changes in the producer prices of industrial goods manufactured in Estonia for the domestic market and for export, increased by 0.2% in May 2025 compared with April and by 0.5% compared with May last year.
+The producer price index of industrial output, which expresses changes in the producer prices of industrial goods manufactured in Estonia for the domestic market and for export, fell by 1.4% in June 2025 compared with May and by 1.5% compared with June last year.

-According to Statistics Estonia, in the first quarter of 2025, the dwelling price index increased by 3% compared with the previous quarter and by 4.6% compared with the first quarter of 2024.
+According to Statistics Estonia, in June, the consumer price index increased by 0.9% compared with May and by 5% compared with June 2024.
+Goods were 2.8% and services 8.4% more expensive than in June last year.